 Port Fourchon’s proximity to the majority of Gulf of Mexico projects provides a strategic logistical advantage for servicing those projects.

-Port Fourchon alone services over 90% of deepwater structures and has earned its tagline, “The Gulf’s Energy Connection,” as the major service base for deepwater Gulf production.
+Port Fourchon alone services over 90% of deepwater structures and has earned its tagline, “The Gulf’s Energy Connection,” as the major service base for deepwater Gulf energy production.

 In this business, saving time means saving money!
 Port Fourchon’s location on the Gulf of Mexico makes it a cost-effective option for service of drilling activity, rig repair and refurbishment, and shipping.